-Presidency conclusions of the Brussels European Council of 14 December 2007, point 50.
-Resolution of 20 May 2008 P6\TA-PROV (2008)0212.
+5 Presidency conclusions of the Brussels European Council of 14 December 2007, point 50.

-- (7) The European Commission has affirmed in its Communication 'Renewed social agenda: Opportunities, access and solidarity in 21st century Europe' that, in societies where each individual is regarded as being of equal worth, no artificial barriers or discrimination of any kind should hold people back in exploiting these opportunities.
-Discrimination based on religion or belief, disability, age or sexual orientation may undermine the achievement of the objectives of the EC Treaty, in particular the attainment of a high level of employment and of social protection, the raising of the standard of living, and quality of life, economic and social cohesion and solidarity.
-It may also undermine the objective of abolishing of obstacles to the free movement of persons, goods and services between Member States. - (8) Existing European Union legislation includes three legal instruments adopted on the basis of Article 13(1) of the EC Treaty, which aim to prevent and combat discrimination on grounds of sex, racial and ethnic origin, religion or belief, disability, age and sexual orientation.
+- Opportunities, access and solidarity in 21st century Europe'7 that, in societies where each individual is regarded as being of equal worth, no artificial barriers or discrimination of any kind should hold people back in exploiting these opportunities.
+Discrimination based on religion or belief, disability, age or sexual orientation may undermine the achievement of the objectives of the Union as they are laid down in the Treaties, in particular the attainment of a high level of employment and of social protection, the raising of the standard of living, and quality of life, economic and social cohesion and solidarity.
+It may also undermine the objective of abolishing of obstacles to the free movement of persons, goods and services between Member States. - (8) Existing European Union legislation includes three legal instruments, Directive 2000/43/EC8, Directive 2000/78/EC9 and Directive 2004/113/EC10, which aim to prevent and combat discrimination on grounds of sex, racial and ethnic origin, religion or belief, disability, age and sexual orientation.
 These instruments have demonstrated the value of legislation in the fight against discrimination.
 In particular, Directive 2000/78/EC establishes a general framework for equal treatment in employment and occupation on the grounds of religion or belief, disability, age and sexual orientation.
 However, the degree and the form of protection against discrimination on these grounds beyond the areas of employment varies between the different Member States.
-The purpose of this Directive is, therefore, in respect of the aforementioned grounds, to extend the degree and the form of protections in those three legal instruments beyond the areas of employment into the specific areas set out in Article 3 of this Directive.
+The purpose of this Directive is, therefore, in respect of the aforementioned grounds, to extend the degree and the form of protections in those three legal instruments beyond the areas of employment into the specific areas set out in this Directive.

-&lt;sup>8 COM (2008) 412.
+7 COM (2008) 412.

-&lt;sup>9 Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment between persons irrespective of racial or ethnic origin (OJ L 180, 19.7.2000, p.
-22), Directive 2000/78/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation (OJ L 303, 2.12.2000, p.
-16) and Directive 2004/113/EC of 13 December 2004 implementing the principle of equal treatment between men and women in the access to and supply of goods and services, OJ L 373, 21.12.2004, p.
-37.
+Council Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment between persons irrespective of racial or ethnic origin (OJ L 180, 19.7.2000, p.
+22).

+Council Directive 2000/78/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation (OJ L 303, 2.12.2000, p.
+16).

+Council Directive 2004/113/EC of 13 December 2004 implementing the principle of equal treatment between men and women in the access to and supply of goods and services (OJ L 373, 21.12.2004, p.
+37).